goodwordalchemy/DecorationOfTime/templates/instructions.md

 # Playlist Pattern Scraper

-This app allows people who give me permission to scrape the track data from playlists matching any of the following patterns:
+This app allows you to give me permission to download some information from your Spotify account.
+In particular, it allows me to scrape the track data from playlists matching any of the following patterns:

     My Shazam Tracks
     Your Top Songs <year>